micronutrientsupport/hcesNutR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# hcesR2
+# hcesR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hcesR2 is to create a package that will help with the analysis of the Household Consumption Expenditure Survey (HCES) data.
+The goal of hcesR is to create a package that will help with the analysis of the Household Consumption Expenditure Survey (HCES) data.
 The package will contain functions that will help with the analysis of the data.
 The package will also contain a dataset that will be used to